 And of course, having a good WordPress host with a carefully thought out architecture is also crucial to lowering your TTFB.

 The send and receive status’s in Pingdom don’t really need much of an explanation.
 The send time is simply the time it takes for the web browser to send data to the server.
 And the receive time is the time it takes for the web browser to receive data from the server.
 Both of these will usually be very low or non-existent in your tests.

 HTTP Response Headers

-You can also click into an individual request while doing your waterfall analysis and see the HTTP response headers.
+You can also click on an individual request while doing your waterfall analysis and see the HTTP response headers.
 This provides valuable information.
-In the screen below we can instantly see things such as gzip is enabled on the web server, it is running over HHVM, it is being served from cache (HIT, would show MISS otherwise), the cache-control headers, expires headers, the browser user-agent and more.
+In the screen below we can instantly see things such as gzip is enabled on the web server, and that it’s being served from cache (HIT, would show MISS otherwise), the cache-control headers, expires headers, the browser user-agent and more.

 If you got this far down in our waterfall analysis post then you are in for a treat.
 It is always annoying to see people share tips and case studies but then not share how they got there.
 So below is our exact configuration for the case study domain used above!
 Feel free to replicate it.

 - The case study domain (perfmatters.io) is hosted with Kinsta on the Google Cloud Platform in the USA (Council Bluffs, Iowa, USA (us-central1).
 Kinsta currently offers 18 different data centers to choose from.
 GCP’s premium tier network is included with all plans for lightning fast network latency.

 - Kinsta uses HTTP/2, Nginx, MariaDB, which all contribute to the fast load times.